anki-code/xonsh-cheatsheet/README.md

 [Full screen reading](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md)

+# What is xonsh?

+Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
+The language is a superset of Python 3.6+ with additional shell primitives that you are used to from [Bash](https://www.gnu.org/software/bash/) and [IPython](https://ipython.org/).
+It works on all major systems including Linux, OSX, and Windows.

 # What does xonsh mean?

 The "xonsh" word sounds like [conch [kɑːntʃ]](https://www.google.com/search?q=what+is+conch) - a common name of a number of different sea snail or shells (🐚).
 Thus xonsh is the reference to the shell word that commonly used to name [command shells](https://en.wikipedia.org/wiki/Shell_(computing)).